jwise-mfg/iot-registry/README.md

 When run on a device, the script "checks in" with your web server and reports some basic stats about the device its running on, to help with finding and administering headless IOT devices (that run some flavor of Linux).

+The script attempts to find or generate a unique id for the device, which is persisted on the file system unless deleted.
+This helps prevent duplicate entries in the registry.
+See Removal notes below for deleting this file.

 ## Installation on Server

 Clone this repo to your web server of choice.